Avoiding Pitfalls for Privacy Accounting of Subsampled Mechanisms under Composition: No Worst-case Pair of Datasets under Add/Remove Relation

 \begin{proposition} For some mechanism $\M$, the privacy curve of the $\binom{n}{b}$-subsampled mechanism $\Msubset$ is realized by a pair of datasets under $\simaddremove$, yet no pair of datasets realizes the privacy curve of $\Msubset^k$ for all $k > 1$.

 \end{proposition}

-A proof of this proposition for a simple mechanism can be found in Appendix~\ref{app:no_wc_for_add_remove}.
+We give a proof of the proposition for a simple mechanism at the end of this section.
 However, it is more illustrative to demonstrate the proposition informally for the Laplace mechanism $\M$.
 In this case, note that the proposition can be extended to $\Mpoisson$ as well.
 The proposition stands in contrast to the case of the add and remove relations discussed in Proposition~\ref{prop:wc_for_add_remove_separately}.
 That is, we can find datasets $\D \simadd \D'$ such that $\delta_{\Msubset}^{\simadd}$ is realized by $(\D, \D')$ and $\delta_{\Msubset}^{\simremove}$ is realized by $(\D', \D)$, but no such (ordered) pair realizes the privacy curve under $\simaddremove$.

 Moreover, it is generally the case that the privacy curve of a subsampled mechanism without composition under $\simremove$ dominates the privacy curve under $\simadd$ when $\varepsilon \geq 0$ (see, e.g., Proposition 30 of \cite{zhu22-optimal-characteristic-functions} or Theorem 5 of \cite{mironov2019renyi-addremove-poisson}).
 Specifically, it follows from Proposition 30 of \cite{zhu22-optimal-characteristic-functions} that in the case of the subsampled Laplace mechanism and $\varepsilon \geq 0$, we have that